 What to Do

 - Have regular, open conversations with your child.
 Make sure to ask questions and listen.
-Discuss the risks of marijuana (page 4), but also related issues like peer pressure, stress, and healthy ways to cope with problems.
+Discuss the risks of marijuana (above), and related issues like peer pressure, stress, and healthy ways to cope with problems.

 - Get to know your children’s friends.
 Most children and teens that use marijuana say they tried it first with a friend.